demi-werkzam/restaurant-search-app-backend/README.md

 To demo making request to this server, some small script are included that make requests using `axios`

-The scripts can be found in [/sampleRequests](./sampleRequests)
+The scripts can be found in [/sampleRsvps](./sampleRsvps)

 1. Make sure to follow the the setup in this readme first
-2. cd sampleRequests
+2. cd sampleRsvps
 3. Run example requests

 ```